- Between 8am and 12pm patients can ask for a same day telephone consultation.

-Under 16’s: All children under 16 years of age with an acute presentation will be offered a same day consultation (this may be via telephone, video call or face to face).
+Under 16’s: All children under 16 years of age with an acute presentation will be offered a same day consultation (this may be via telephone or face to face).

 The doctor will phone you in turn for a telephone consultation.
-You will be given advice, a prescription, or if needed, an appointment to see the doctor.
+You will be given advice, a prescription, or if needed, an appointment to come to the surgery.
 If the problem is non-urgent we may offer to see you another day.

 What are the benefits of this system?